BrookeDot/WeatherRoof/README.md

 For more on `cron` refer to [this guide](https://www.raspberrypi.org/documentation/linux/usage/cron.md)

 ### Enjoy!
-10) That it, congratulations on setting up `weatherroof.py`.
+10) That's it, congratulations on setting up `weatherroof.py`.

 ## Configuration
 The `weatherrof.py` script is filled with inline comments to explain any settings.
 If anything is unclear please open an issue on GitHub and I'll take a look.
 Here are a few notes.